masgeek/user-portal/wp-content/plugins/brave-popup-builder/readme.txt

 == Changelog ==
+= 0.7.6 - 09 Jan 2025. =
+* Fixed: Warning messages in PHP 8.2.
+* Fixed: Incorrect Inline form fields width when form has hidden fields.
+* Added: Not all ActiveCampaign tags were being loaded in the backend.
+* Added: Ability to add contacts to Convertkit Sequences.
+* Added: Allow Shortcodes in hidden Form fields.

+= 0.7.5 - 09 Sep 2024. =
+* Fixed: Embedded Content Crashed pages after the latest update.

+= 0.7.4 - 08 Oct 2024. =
+* Added: PHP 8.2+ Compatibility.

+= 0.7.3 - 23 Sep 2024. =
+* Added: Sender.net Integration
+* Fixed: Minor bug fixes.

+= 0.7.2 - 03 Sep 2024. =
+* Fixed: SQL Injection vulnerablities.

+= 0.7.1 - 12 Aug 2024. =
+* Fixed: Sometimes opening the Form Newsletter Settings tab crashes the editor.
+* Fixed: Klaviyo Newsletter could not be setup as the lists were not loading.
+* Fixed: Zoho Integration CSRF Risk.

+= 0.7.0 - 11 Jun 2024. =
+* Added: Ability to target both UTM Keys and values.
+* Added: Ability to append current URL parameters to the form redirect url.
+* Fixed: Updated Twitter social share icon to the new one.
+* Fixed: XSS Security vulnerablity (Medium severity).

+= 0.6.9 - 04 Jun 2024. =
+* Added: Ability to exclude Custom Posts.
+* Fixed: XSS Security vulnerablity (Medium severity).

+= 0.6.8 - 21 Apr 2024. =
+* Added: WeGlot Integration.

+= 0.6.7 - 12 Mar 2024. =
+* Added: Ability to Add contact to Getresponse Autoresponder.
+* Added: Ability to delay the appearance of the close button.
+* Fixed: Products Elements weren't respecting the Woocommerce Tax price display setting.
+* Fixed: The Disable IP address option in Analytics was not working in some cases.

+= 0.6.6 - 21 Feb 2024. =
+* Added: Ability to hide campaigns based on UTM keywords.
+* Fixed: A few PHP deprecation errors.
+* Fixed: SSFR vulnerability.
+* Fixed: WPML Translated Woocommerce Products were not being listed in the Products Element Settings.

+= 0.6.5 - 08 Jan 2024. =
+* Added: Ability to Auto close popup when a button with a URL is clicked.
+* Fixed: Google Analytics Event Integration was broken.

+= 0.6.4 - 19 Dec 2023. =
+* Fixed: XSS vulnerability in List Element.
+* Fixed: Text Elements Crashed when it had emojis in them.
+* Fixed: Scroll Trigger & Ajax Loading feature was not working together.

+= 0.6.3 - 13 Nov 2023. =
+* Added: Updated Klaviyo Integration.
+Please make sure you add Your Klaviyo Site ID in the Brave Integrations section.
+* Fixed: XSS vulnarability in Text Element.
+* Fixed: Renamed SendinBlue to their new name Brevo.

+= 0.6.2 - 12 Oct 2023. =
+* Added: New Settings Page.
+Go to Brave > Settings to access global settings.
+* Fixed: Conflict with Flatsome theme finally fixed!
+* Fixed: Form Submission Redirect URL sometimes failed.

 = 0.6.1 - 20 Apr 2023. =
 * Added: OmniSend Integration.
 * Added: Upgraded Mailerlite Integration with version 2.